angularsen/UnitsNet/CodeGen/README.md

 By default, the code generator will as well generate automatically 1 project per Quantity.

-You can load all the projects at once using the automatically generated solution ```UnitsNet.nanoFramework.sln```
+You can load all the projects at once using the automatically generated solution ```OasysUnitsNet.nanoFramework.sln```